Page last updated or reviewed: August 15, 2015 (add image)

 Driver's view of the freeway near Lovers Lane, looking south, dated 1954.
 Notice the lack of a center guardrail.
 (Source: Dallas Public Library)

-High resolution Driver's view dated 1955.
+Driver's view dated 1955.
 This is between Mockingbird and Loop 12.
 (Source: Dallas Public Library)

 New section of US 75, dated 1955.
 This is somewhere north of Loop 12.
 (Source: Dallas Public Library)

-High resolution Morning traffic at Haskell, 1955.
+Morning traffic at Haskell, 1955.
 This provides a good view of a typical onramp of the original Central Expressway with no merging space at all, hence the expression Central suicide onramps.
 (Source: Dallas Public Library)